Audi A6 Allroad (2019-2022) Review

 MPG and fuel costs: What does a Audi A6 Allroad cost to run?

-Audi A6 Allroad Review 2023: exterior side of the Audi A6 Allroad on the road
+Audi A6 Allroad (2019-2022) Review: exterior side of the Audi A6 Allroad on the road

-That may not look amazing, but it is at least achievable in real world driving and even if you’re sitting in lots of traffic, it will still do around 34mpg."
+That may not look amazing, but it is at least achievable in real-world driving, and even if you’re sitting in lots of traffic, it will still do around 34 mpg.

 The 45 TDI is between group 40 and 45 for insurance depending on the spec, a few groups higher than the Mercedes E-Class All-Terrain, so you’d likely be paying a bit more for your premium if you choose the Audi.
 The 50 TDI sits between groups 43 and 45 while the lesser spotted 55 TSI is group 41 or 45.